erinshellman/BI-TECH-CP303/projects/project 3/problem_statement_project_3.md

 ### Tips

 * Remember you can pull out the right-hand side of association rules by subsetting: `subset(rules, (lhs %in% c('241')))`.
 Those associated items could be good recommendations.

+* Feel free to include a discussion of how you could test the quality of your recommendations and compare recommendation algorithms.

 * Remember that you're the quantitative expert and the client depends on you to help them make data-driven decisions.
 It's *your* job to provide clarity and knowledge on the topic, and to present statistical arguments such that a non-techincal audience can understand your findings.